Stephania pierrei Diels

 Stephania erecta Craib

-Stephania pierrei, also known as Stephania erecta, is an unusual, caudiciform plant with a stem swollen like a round ball up to 1 foot (30 cm) in diameter.
-It sprouts in spring in a nice fine vine, up to 26.2 feet (8 m) long, with round leaves and yellowish flowers.
+Stephania pierrei, also known as Stephania erecta, is an unusual caudiciform plant with a stem swollen like a round ball and up to 1 foot (30 cm) in diameter.
+It sprouts in spring in a lovely vine, up to 26.2 feet (8 m) long, with round leaves and yellowish flowers.
 The foliage dies back in winter.

 USDA hardiness zones 10a to 11b: from 40 °F (+4.4 °C)) to 50 °F (+10 °C).

 How to Grow and Care

 Stephanias are native to South-east Asia to Australasia region, especially Indochinese countries.
-In their natural habitats, these caudex plants are usually found in seasonal deciduous forest on limestone mountain.
+In their natural habitats, these caudex plants are usually found in the seasonal deciduous forest on limestone mountain.

 In warm, dry, frost-free climates, these are interesting vines for clothing screens, porches, fences, and other supports.
 They grow well in greenhouses under conditions that suit many cacti and succulents.

 Learn more at How to Grow and Care for Stephania.